Jitta's Atonement: Plot

-The main character Jitta Lenkheim is the wife of a university professor.
+The main character Jitta Lenkheim is married to a university professor.
 She has been having an affair with Bruno, a psychologist who is friend and colleague of her husband.
 She has become alienated from her husband because he has abandoned his ideals to pursue his career.
 She meets her lover in a sleazy bordello, where he dies of a heart attack.
 She flees in embarrassment to avoid scandal.
 Before he died, Bruno, aware of his ill health, had asked her to have his unpublished book published under her husband's name.
 He hopes that by giving him his book he can atone for taking his wife.

 When the truth comes out everyone is affected.
 Bruno's wife and daughter are devastated.
 Jitta's husband, Alfred Lenkheim, is at first appalled by the idea that he should take someone else's research and publish it as his own, and remains angry about his wife's infidelity.
 However, he finally demonstrates that he epitomises the very noble ideals to which she aspires.
 He agrees to edit the book and to get it published, even though he is not convinced that it is as brilliant as its author thought.
 No longer the bombastic conformist he appeared to be, he accepts that he must do what is right to allow his wife and Bruno to atone for their betrayal.
 In the end he confesses that he too has had an affair — with a friend of Jitta's.